smayrant/contact-keeper/readme.md

 # ContactKeeper

 A full stack MERN application that allows users to register and login to an account to keep track of contacts.
-Utilizes React hooks, context and JSON Web Token authentication.
+Utilizes React hooks, context, bcrypt-nodejs for password encryption, express validator for login and registration validation and JSON Web Token authentication.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.